- Presentation by Union Twist, developer of proposed RMD at 1158 Beacon St. in Newton. (45 minutes)

 Members of Public Present Debra Berenbaum, Susan Cammer, Jean McLaughlin, Alied Jackusa, Carol Todreas, Neil Todreas, John Mordes, Qing Shi, Dan Win, Marianna Utin.

 The project will require a special permit, and the presenters were soliciting feedback from the community in advance of their presentation before the Land Use Committee.
 Questions from people in attendance focused on appearance of the building and ease of access, whether the proposed structure fits into the current character of the neighborhood and how the building will be managed.
-Two neighbors on Kinmoth asked about garage access, since their homes could be impacted by a high traffic flow.
+Two neighbors on Kinmonth asked about garage access, since their homes could be impacted by a high traffic flow.
 There will be a common roof deck with solar panels; in addition the developer is aiming for a high level of LEED certification.
 Visitor parking (response to a question from RG) and accessible parking will be accommodated, possibly by leasing space from Barry’s Deli.
 A number of attendees were unhappy that the building design seemed not to take account of the architectural and historical context of the neighborhood.
 Other attendees, however, seemed satisfied with the building design.
 The building will be managed professionally, however, there is no management office in the building.
 If necessary some of the common space could be used as an office.
-Kinmoth Rd will become a public road (currently is private); utilities will be underground.
+Kinmonth Rd will become a public road (currently is private); utilities will be underground.

 Terry Morris is hoping to move things along quickly enough to have City Council vote on the proposal in September.
 They anticipate construction taking 15 months once the permit has been issued.